Skip to main content

 MotherDuck

-This connector materializes Flow collections into tables in a MotherDuck database.
+This connector materializes Estuary collections into tables in a MotherDuck database.

-The connector uses your AWS account to materialize to MotherDuck tables by way of files in an S3 bucket.
-The files in the bucket are used as a temporary staging area for data storage and retrieval.
+The connector uses a supported object storage service to materialize to MotherDuck tables.
+You can choose from S3 or S3-compatible, GCS, Azure Blob Storage.
+The files in storage are used as a temporary staging area for data storage and retrieval.

 ghcr.io/estuary/materialize-motherduck:dev provides the latest connector image.
 You can also follow the link in your browser to see past image versions.